Dual Track DVM/PhD Program

 A new professional curriculum in the LSU School of Veterinary Medicine was initiated in the fall of 1997.
 This curriculum allows students a degree of self-direction in choosing an educational path.
 Accordingly, in the last 60 weeks of the curriculum, a student can choose from one of six concentrations for their final phase (II) of study.
 One of these concentrations is the Public Practice Concentration, which provides the flexibility for a professional student to take graduate courses.
-Interest of our DVM students and national needs for more DVM-PhD graduates expressed by the AVMA and NIH and the flexibility of the new curriculum prompted the initiation of this concurrent program.
+Interest of our DVM students and national needs for more DVM-PhD graduates expressed by the AVMA and NIH and the flexibility of the new curriculum prompted the initiation of this dual track program.

 Historically, most schools of veterinary medicine in this country offer the DVM-PhD opportunity.
 The models for doing so vary between schools.
 In addition, the LSU Medical Center and the LSU Dental School in New Orleans have such programs.
 These programs are designed to provide research-training opportunities to highly qualified and strongly motivated students to pursue academic and research careers in the biomedical sciences while enrolled in professional medical curricula.
-The time to complete both degrees may be shortened by 1-2 years with a concurrent approach rather than a sequential approach, although the length of the DVM program would still be four years.
+The time to complete both degrees may be shortened by 1-2 years with a dual track approach rather than a sequential approach, although the length of the DVM program would still be four years.
 This is a great advantage to students already facing substantial educational debt loads.
 The number of students interested in such a program is small, generally on the order of 1-2 per year.

 Eligible students must hold a baccalaureate degree, be accepted by the Graduate School, and establish a program of study in one of the SVM graduate concentrations.
 Preferably, during Year I, students will apply for admittance into the summer semester between Year I and II of the professional curriculum.
 Students could also apply for admittance into the summer semester between Year II and III of the professional curriculum during Year II.